Quantum cryptography compatible with noisy intermediate-scale quantum devices based on Parrondo dynamics in discrete-time quantum walks: Introduction

 While most experimentally realized QKD schemes rely on photonic encodings transmitted through optical channels~\cite{ph1,ph2,ph3}, there is growing interest in cryptographic primitives that can be implemented directly on gate-based quantum processors.
 In particular, compatibility with noisy intermediate-scale quantum (NISQ) devices is increasingly important for testing and validating quantum communication protocols at the circuit level~\cite{Kbhar}.
 Discrete-time quantum walks (DTQWs) provide a promising platform in this direction.
 A DTQW consists of repeated applications of a coin and a conditional shift operations, leading to coherent spreading and interference across position states~\cite{qw,qw2, DTQWmerits}.
 Unlike classical random walks, quantum walks exhibit strong interference effects and parameter-dependent dynamical behavior.
 On cyclic graphs, the nature of the dynamics is highly sensitive to the choice of coin parameters, certain operators generate periodic revivals of the initial state, while others produce chaotic evolution~\cite{Dukes}.

-A remarkable phenomenon in discrete-time quantum walks (DTQWs) is the emergence of Parrondo’s paradox.
-While originally formulated in classical game theory~\cite{Parrondo,Hammer,exptparrando,Abbott}, its quantum realization on cyclic graphs has recently been explored~\cite{panda,AR}.
-Two unitary operators that individually generate chaotic dynamics can, when combined in a deterministic sequence, produce fully periodic evolution.
-This interplay between chaos and order offers a natural mechanism for encoding and recovering information.
-In a cryptographic setting, one may exploit this asymmetry by generating a public state through a chaotic walk, while reserving the specific Parrondo sequence that restores periodicity as private information~\cite{panda}.
-The forward evolution spreads a quantum state into an interference-rich distribution, whereas the correct inverse sequence reconstructs the original configuration.
-Although quantum walk–based cryptographic ideas have been proposed previously~\cite{DKP,app1,app2,QKD_Vlachao,Vlachao,r5}, a systematic circuit-level validation under realistic noise models and adversarial conditions remains limited.
+A remarkable phenomenon in discrete‑time quantum walks (DTQWs) is the emergence of Parrondo’s paradox~\cite{Parrondo,Hammer,exptparrando,Abbott}.
+While originally formulated in classical game theory, its quantum realization has been explored.
+Two unitary operators that individually generate chaotic dynamics, when combined in a deterministic sequence, can produce fully periodic evolution, a feature that is exact and persistent on finite cycles~\cite{panda,AR}.
+This interplay between chaos and order offers a natural mechanism for encoding and recovering information. ~Within the specific context of quantum cryptography, Parrondo dynamics have recently attracted attention~\cite{panda,PC1, PC2}.
+In~\cite{panda, PC1}, it was shown that chaotic switching in quantum coin Parrondo games can generate encrypted keys.
+Further, ~\cite{PC2} demonstrated that Parrondo-type dynamics can be utilized in a quantum image encryption protocol.
+In this context, this manuscript focuses on cyclic-graph realizations of Parrondo dynamics and demonstrates their viability as a gate-based cryptographic primitive on NISQ hardware.
+Our implementation distinguishes itself by not relying on resources such as spatial inhomogeneity or high-dimensional coins, which makes it particularly amenable to circuit-level realization.
+Accordingly, our proposal constitutes both a secure communication protocol and a QKD-inspired cryptographic primitive that leverages Parrondo dynamics.
+Although quantum walk–based cryptographic ideas have been proposed previously \cite{DKP,app1,app2,QKD_Vlachao,Vlachao,r5}, a systematic circuit-level validation under realistic noise models and adversarial conditions remains limited.
 In particular, it is important to assess how such protocols behave when implemented using gate-based quantum circuits subject to connectivity constraints, state-transfer overhead, and hardware-level noise.